kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 Again, just to clarify, that value is set to a default value when the sketch configures EEPROM at first-run, and you, the user/sketch-editor are expected to fine-tune the value.
-There is a separate value for each analog pin in an array whose beginning bounds is found at EEPROM ("persistent memory") address 14.
-In order to facilitate future re-location of that array in future sketch versions, its beginning address is actually stored in addresses 12 & 13.
-The reason?
-Because that array size is dependent on how many Analog pins are on the board, and I'd rather have that stable EEPROM location of 14 to store the next EEPROM feature of user-defined pin names.
+There is a separate value for each analog pin in an array whose beginning bounds is the address contained in EEPROM ("persistent memory") location 12-13.
+The reason for the indirect addressing?
+Because that array size is dependent on how many Analog pins are on the board, thus causing any following items stored to be unpredictably located, and I'd rather have that stable EEPROM location of 14 to store an upcoming EEPROM feature (probably user-defined pin names).